 I hope that this video, on how to turn on an old vintage computer after so many years of inactivity, has been useful to you!
 To be notified when more tutorials, other experiments and reviews related to retro computers and vintage electronics will come out, I invite you to subscribe to the YouTube channel and activate the notification bell!

-Hello great video and explanations on the page.
-I have some questions to ask, leaving aside the already excellent Kung Fu Flash, I am more interested in the diagnostic kit with the cables to be inserted in the ports of the C64 and the cartridge attached.
-Who provided it to him?
+Hi excellent video and explanations on the page.
+I have some questions to ask, leaving aside the already excellent Kung Fu Flash, I am more interested in the diagnostic kit with the cables to be included in the doors of the C64 and the attached cartridge.
+Who is provided to him?

-howdy!
+Greetings!
 Thank you so much for the compliments.
-I purchased the diagnostic kit on eBay.
-Simply look for the 586220 kit complete with harness.
-In particular, you will find kits to be assembled at an attractive price.
+I bought the diagnostic kit on eBay.
+It is sufficient to search for the 586220 kit complete with Harness.
+In particular, there are kits to be mounted at an interesting price.

 Congratulations on the video.
 I have a couple of questions could you help me?